ajaygunalan/ajaygunalan.github.io/_includes/main.md

 **Why Opto-Mechtronics?**

-An Inter-disciplinary field involving the integration of  Mechanical, Electronics, Optics, MEMS, Optimisation, Control System and Software development aroused excitement and passion in me to pursue research in  Opto-Mechtronics System.
+An Inter-disciplinary field involving the integration of  Optics, Mechanical, Electronics, MEMS, Control System and Software development aroused excitement and passion in me to pursue research in  Opto-Mechtronics System.

 <br>